 Click the button below to sign up and receive an email notification when the application is online.

 The Penn Medicine Center for Health Care Innovation facilitates the rapid, disciplined development, testing, and implementation of new strategies to reimagine health care delivery for dramatically better value, patient outcomes, and experience.

-Penn Health-Tech and the Penn Medicine Center for Health Care Innovation invite faculty from the University of Pennsylvania, Penn Medicine, and Children’s Hospital of Philadelphia (CHOP) to submit proposals for pilot funding by December 7 at 5pm.
+Penn Health-Tech and the Penn Medicine Center for Health Care Innovation invite faculty from the University of Pennsylvania, Penn Medicine, and Children’s Hospital of Philadelphia (CHOP) to submit proposals for pilot funding.
 The goal of this funding is to support the development of medical device and health technology projects that address important unmet medical needs and/or the translation of the technology (e.g., commercialization, licensing agreement, start-up formation).
 Pilot funded projects can include early-stage technologies that do not yet qualify for support by federal agencies through later-stage technologies that are not yet mature enough for private investment.
 Proposals that cross departments and schools and promote sharing expertise are strongly encouraged.